coundia/spring-microservices-starter/README.md

-# Spring Axon RabbitMQ Webflux Starter
+# Spring Axon RabbitMQ Webflux Postgres(EventStore and Db) Starter

 This project is a maven module project with
 **Spring Boot** application that leverages **Axon Framework**,